Skip to content

 • violence against you as a woman in your home country

 They can give you information about your legal rights, the legal protections available to you, and your legal options in court.
+The Clinic also operates It’s My Choice, a program that offers independent legal advice and representation to survivors of sexual assault and intimate partner violence.

 The Ontario government provides funding for independent legal advice for women, men, and gender-diverse people who have experienced sexual assault in Ontario and currently live in Ontario.
 The program provides for up to four hours of free legal advice.